Small bags of sugar.

 Current participants are:

-Town Church, Spurgeon, Church on the Rock, St Martin’s Church, St Andrew’s Church, St Peter’s Church, St Sampson’s Church, Les Camps Methodist Church, St Joseph’s Church, Inner Wheel, Wesley Methodist Church, St Stephen's Church, Holy Trinity Church, St John's Church, Capelles Methodist Church, St Matthew's Church, Northern Trust, Vale Church, Salvation Army.
+Town Church, Spurgeon, Church on the Rock, St Martin’s Church, St Andrew’s Church, St Peter’s Church, St Sampson’s Church, Les Camps Methodist Church, St Joseph’s Church, Wesley Methodist Church, St Stephen's Church, Holy Trinity Church, St John's Church, Capelles Methodist Church, St Matthew's Church, Northern Trust, Vale Church, Salvation Army, St Andrew's Church of Scotland, The Church of Jesus Christ of Latter-Day Saints.

 Others arrange collections on an ad hoc basis and these include:

-Education Department, Medical Specialist Group, Queen’s Road Medical Practice, Aon Insurance, Guernsey Financial Services Commission.
+Education Department, Medical Specialist Group, Queen’s Road Medical Practice, Aon Insurance, Guernsey Financial Services Commission, Intertrust, The Plough, Vale Primary School, Beechwood School, Vauvert Primary School, BDO, KPMG, Swoffers.

 If you would like to know more about setting up either a permanent or temporary satellite collection point at your church or place of work then please contact us.

-We have collection days at various supermarkets from time to time.
-Waitrose in the Rohais and at Admiral Park also have permanent collection points at their exit where shoppers can donate any time they are shopping.
+Waitrose in the Rohais and Admiral Park, Co-Op Grand Marche in St Martin's and the Bridge and Alliance have permanent collection points at their exits where shoppers can donate any time they are shopping.

 What to donate